Email: ritabrar [at] andrew [dot] cmu

 Office: B42, Porter Hall, Carnegie Mellon University, Pittsburgh, PA 15213

-I am a PhD student in the Department of Electrical & Computer Engineering at Carnegie Mellon University, where I am fortunate to be advised by Prof. Yorie Nakahira and Prof. Soummya Kar.
-I am interested in all theoretical aspects of Optimization, Control and Reinforcement Learning (RL).
-Recently, I have been working on safe-control and online learning for control.
+I am a second year PhD student in the Machine Learning Department at Carnegie Mellon University, where I am fortunate to be advised by Prof. Pradeep Ravikumar.
+I am interested in all theoretical aspects of Machine Learning.
+Recently, I have been working on representation learning.

 I graduated with a Masters of Science from Cornell University where I was advised by Prof. Lang Tong.
 Prior to Cornell, I completed my undergraduate education from Indian Institute of Technology Kharagpur (IIT Kharagpur), India.
 Here, I was advised by Prof. Rogers Mathew and I used to work on problems in extremal combinatorics.